10 Tips That Will Make You a Better Blogger

 3. Invest in Crafting a Compelling Title

 Never underestimate the importance of your title.
-It is often the only thing people see before deciding whether to invest their precious time consuming your content.
+It’s often the only thing people see before deciding whether to invest their precious time consuming your content.

-If you are lucky enough to emerge from this process with a handful of great titles, put them to work!
-Use them when you are promoting your new content on social media and pay attention to the response.
+If you’re lucky enough to emerge from this process with a handful of great titles, put them to work!
+Use them when promoting your new content on social media and pay attention to the response.
 If one performs better than the others, you can always go back and adjust the official title of your article later.

-Once you have decided on a title be sure to deliver on your promise.
-Nobody likes clickbait – deliver what you promised to build trust among your readers.
+Once you’ve decided on a title be sure to deliver on your promise.
+Nobody likes clickbait.
+Deliver what you promised to build trust among your readers.
 Over time, they will begin to associate your name with useful content and look forward to your posts.

 4. Commit to Discussing Just One Key Idea

-It’s easy to get carried away when you are passionate about a topic, but decide what one thing you would like your reader to learn and focus on achieving that goal.
+It’s easy to get carried away when you’re passionate about a topic, but decide what one thing you would like your reader to learn and focus on achieving that goal.

 For instance – the purpose of this article is to provide my readers with tips that will help them become better bloggers.
 Each of these tips could be an article of its own, but if I were to go deep on each point you would lose interest by tip two!
-So, instead, I am providing just enough information to explain each point and leaving the in-depth information for a later date.
+So, instead, I’m providing just enough information to explain each point and leaving the in-depth details for a later date.